ht2/BadgesCoP/evidence-criteria/xapi-extensions.md

 required property 'xapi-criteria'.
 Like the 'criteria' property, this contains an IRI pointing to a resource outlining the criteria for the badge.

-Unlike the 'criteria' property, which points to a human-readbale HTML document, the 'xapi-criteria' property points to a machine readable JSON document.
+Unlike the 'criteria' property, which points to a human-readbable HTML document, the 'xapi-criteria' property points to a machine readable JSON document.
 This JSON Document contains an array of xAPI Activity Definitions for all of the criteria required by the badge.
 These Activity Definitions MUST include a name and description in at least one language and the [Activity Definition Extensions for